agsb/wirewp/README.md

 What about ?

+1. a library of components (chips, transistors and passives)
 1. auto position of units at board, with defined especifications, eg. bigger units at top, two rows of separation, lesser wires, etc
 1. auto create power and ground planes with wires
 1. define colors for group of wires, a0-a15 addresses, d0-d7 data, VCC, VDD, VSS, GND, etc